We’ve demystified the marketing hype around line before, and now it’s time to concentrate on knots themselves.

 When I need a snug knot on a big lure, I use the Uni or Braid Uni.

 If there’s one knot to learn, it’s the Uni.
 Remarkably quick and easy to tie, the Uni creates a snug connection and can be used for everything from securing line to your spool to attaching a lure.

 While not quite as strong as the Palomar, it will hold both mono and fluorocarbon very well.
 It’s also much easier to tie to large, treble-hooked lures where a snug connection is what you’re looking for.

 This is as close as you’ll get to the “one knot to rule them all,” and it’s my first choice 90% of the time.

 Essentially the standard Uni on steroids, this modification helps the knot bind on slick braid.

 Utility: Very good

-The Kreh Knot, also called the Non-Slip Loop, is a fantastic choice for attaching line to a top-water lure or crankbait that needs a touch of freedom to strut its stuff.
+The Kreh, also called the Non-Slip Loop, is a fantastic choice for attaching line to a top-water lure or crankbait that needs a touch of freedom to strut its stuff.
 And while not quite as strong as snug knots like the Palomar and Uni, it still provides a sure connection.